NattyDuzza/LambdaNotes/02_design.md

 #### CardPointer

 ##### Use:
-To keep track of what the next free cardID is, by searching the Database at the start, and then keeping track through a variable.
+To keep track of what the next free cardID is, by searching the Database to find the current max cardID.

 ##### Parameters:
 None